 - Allergic disorders like asthma or hay fever

 - The early stages of Cushing’s disease, a rare condition that can happen if you have too much of a hormone called cortisol in your blood

 - Acute hypereosinophilic syndrome, another rare condition that’s similar to leukemia and can be life-threatening

 What the Test Does

 The key is for eosinophils to do their job and then go away.
-But if instead you have too many eosinophils in your body for a long time, doctors call this “eosinophilia,” and it can cause chronic inflammation.
+But if instead you have too many eosinophils in your body for a long time, it’s called eosinophilia, and it can cause chronic inflammation.
 This can damage tissues.
 Conditions where there are too many eosinophils are in the body include eosinophilic esophagitis (a disorder in your esophagus) or eosinophilic colitis (in your large intestine).
 Eosinophilic disorders also can happen in your stomach, small intestine, blood, or other organs.
 Sometimes, a biopsy will show that you have a high amount of eosinophils in your tissues, but you might not have a high amount in your blood.

 How the Test Is Done

 If your doctor wants an absolute eosinophil count, you’ll need a blood test.
 During the test, a health care worker will put a needle into one of your veins and take out some blood.

 In a lab, a technician will add a special stain to your blood sample, in order to see the eosinophils and count how many you have in every 100 cells.
 They’ll multiply that percentage by your white blood cell count to get your absolute eosinophil count.